Skip to main content

 • An in-service event, injury, or illness; and

-• A medical nexus between the current, diagnosed condition and the in-service event.
+• A medical nexus between the current diagnosed condition and the in-service event.

 However, there are situations in which veterans do not have a specific in-service event, but instead experience the development of a condition over time.
-Under these circumstances, a veteran may be able to show continuity of symptomatology in order to establish service connection.
+Under these circumstances, a veteran may be able to show continuity of symptomatology to establish service connection.

 What is Continuity of Symptomatology?

-VA outlines continuity of symptomatology in 38 CFR § 3.303(b).
 Generally speaking, veterans may qualify for service connection based on continuity of symptomatology if symptoms of a chronic condition have recurred regularly, without some intervening cause, since the time they left the military.
-Importantly, the symptoms must be present since the time you were in service, or since a short period of time after leaving the service, despite any intermittent periods of improvement.
+Importantly, the symptoms must be present since the time they were in service, or since a short period of time after leaving service, despite any intermittent periods of improvement.

 For example, you experience back pain during service, and continue to experience it following discharge.
 After several years of experiencing back pain, you are diagnosed with degenerative disc disease.
 Here, service connection based on continuity of symptomatology may be warranted.